The LLM Index

 As these systems are evolving rapidly, we do not feel comfortable passing judgement on which LLM is best.
 However, a combination of cloud vs. ability to self-host, pricing, and qualitative evaluation should be enough to prune the index down to a small number of possible options.

-If you'd like to look over tables of numbers, Stanford mantains the HELM benchmark.
+If you'd like to look over tables of numbers, in addition to the LMSYS Chatbot Arena, Stanford mantains the HELM benchmark (as of April 2024, however, this benchmark is out-of-date).

 Contact us with a brief description of your use case if you'd like for us to make a snap assessment.
 Depending on your requirements, a smaller, custom language model may even be the best option.